Nodefusion/NodefusionPortal.UserManual/docs/index.md

 sidebar_position: 1
 ---

-# Introduction

-Nodefusion Portal - User Manual
+# Nodefusion Portal User Manual

 ## Getting Started

-You can visit Nodefuson Portal at URL: https://portal.nodefusion.com
+You can visit Nodefuson Portal at URL: [https://portal.nodefusion.com](https://portal.nodefusion.com)

 ### Nodefusion Cloud Login

-To create and use account, you can use button with existing account providers such as Google Account or Microsoft account (including personal or Work or school (Office 365) accounts).
+To create and use account, you can use button with existing account providers such as Google Account or Microsoft account (including personal or Work or school (Microsoft 365) accounts).

 ### Preview version